 – No image stabilization

 Build and handling: The Tokina lens boasts a well-made plastic exterior with a rubber-coated ring for a solid grip.
 The lens features nine shutter blades in the aperture for a smooth, out-of-focus background.
-Two Super-Low Dispersion glass elements, and two aspheric elements for exceptional contrast, sharpness, and minimal chromatic aberration.
+Two Super-Low Dispersion glass elements and two aspheric elements for exceptional contrast, sharpness, and minimal chromatic aberration.
 The improved multi-layer coatings minimize light reflection and enhance overall optical performance.

 The Tokina 11-16mm F/2.8 lens boasts impressive build quality and a consistently fast aperture.
 Its performance at shorter focal lengths is exceptional.
-In terms of both optical performance and value, the Tokina lens for Nikon D7000 is a remarkable option.

-Telephoto lenses for Nikon D7000
+Telephoto lenses

 8. Sigma 150-600mm 5-6.3 Contemporary DG OS HSM